L.A. FORUM - 12/14/1968

 -Promotional artwork by Bob Masse (Poster;Handbill).

--Other promotional artwork uses photography by Paul Ferrara (Poster Ad;Print Ad).
+-Other promotional artwork utilizes photography by Paul Ferrara (Poster Ad;Print Ad).

 -At The Doors request, Jerry Lee Lewis performs at this show as an opening act.

--The Doors originally request Johnny Cash to open this show.
+-The Doors originally request Johnny Cash to perform at this show.

 -This performance features Curtis Amy and George Bohanon in an on-stage orchestra.